-The consolidated entity predominantly derives revenue from the rendering of services to commercial customers on normal credit terms.
+The Consolidated Entity predominantly derives revenue from the rendering of services to commercial customers on normal credit terms.
 Contracts with customers have one performance obligation, that being the delivery of the services, at which point revenue from the rendering of services is recognised.
-Contract with the customers comprises of set-up fee and merchant fee components.
-Set-up fees is recognised at point-in-time basis at the time subscribing the new customer.
-Merchant fee is recognised over-time basis over the period of the service period.
-The Brand partnership fee is recognised on over-time basis the period of the service per the Brand Partnership agreements with the customers.
 Service contracts do not contain provisions for sales returns, rebates, discounts or any ongoing service and the total transaction price does not contain any variable consideration in relation to such items.